-The rewrite rule in effect rewrites REQUEST_URI for every request to
+The rewrite rule in effect rewrites the REQUEST_URI variable for every request to

-mod_cache at this stage would mean some visitors would get the correct page and some visitors would get the wrong page depending on how lucky they were with their timing and the state of the cache.
+mod_cache at this stage, it would cause some visitors to get the correct page and some would get the wrong page depending on their luck.

 You’ll find rewrites like the above in the default configuration for content management systems like WordPress.
 You can end up with similar problems in a lot of ways and it can be hard to detect the issue unless you’re aware of this problem.
 This is expected behavior from HTTP Server’s perspective, but not for server administrators.